ATuray77/flatiron-phase3-cli-project/README.md

 The declarative base is imported and defined here.
 This base is useful in the creation of objects/instances that are defined in the python class.
 This base is further imported by other files that need it.
 This helps to prevent duplication of code and the writing of clean code.
 ## __init__.py
 This files handles the initialiazation of critical folders and packages

+## banners.py
+This file contains the decorations for the welcome banner message

 ## Resources